najeebuddinm98/hello_github/README.md

 ```
 cd <file path>
 ```
-Then, tyoe the following and press enter
+Then, type the following and press enter
 ```
 python hello_there.py
 ```